 This is the work of M.anifest, a Ghanaian born MC based in Minneapolis in the American midwest, who infuses in his work his identity as an African in America.
 Minneapolis’ black population has the highest proportion of 1st and 2nd generation African immigrants in the United States, and the third highest numbers of Africans immigrants behind New York and Washington D.C.
 It is a place ripe with the potential to nourish a global African identity and M.anifest, with the social analysis, self awareness, and charisma of a leader, is a positive example for young people of the diaspora on how to engage their dual identities.

 It is a beautifully shot video that carries a strong political message about the centralization of power and resources in Senegal’s capital.
 It is a real issue that real people are experiencing right now, and its message is spread through popular music, social media, and technology.
 The balance of power and wealth in the world may still very much be uneven, but I can’t help but think that if we invest in the creation of a global consciousness in our youth while creating educational opportunities for them in Africa and the diaspora, then perhaps things will eventually be able to even out.

-* BTW, there’s an unfortunate tendency of homophobia amongst rappers and reggae artists around the world, and in a society where this tendency goes unchecked or is even encouraged, it tends to shows up more explicitly.
-It is the problem of folks like Buju Banton to 50 Cent, and in Keur Gui’s song of social liberation, it strikes a discordant note (notice the reference to “Batty Boys”).
+As a footnote, there’s an unfortunate tendency for homophobia amongst rappers and reggae artists around the world, and in societies where this tendency goes unchecked or is even encouraged, it tends to shows up more explicitly.
+It is the problem of folks like Buju Banton to 50 Cent, and in Keur Gui’s song about social liberation in Senegal, it strikes a discordant note (notice the reference to “Batty Boys”).